Signing Algorithms¶

 - ❌ Requires high-quality per-signature randomness (a nonce).
 Bugs or nonce reuse can leak the private key.

-- ❌ Verification speed is not necessarily better than RSA, so verify-heavy workloads may not benefit.
+- ❌ Verification speed is slower than RSA, especially for ES256K, ES384, and ES512, so verify-heavy workloads may not benefit.

 EdDSA (Ed25519/Ed448) 👍👍👍